RomainCtl/RecoFinement/docs/developers/services/api.md

+This service is the backend.
+It is the brain of the application, responsible for managing user access and actions.

+We choose to use __JWT__ (Json Web Token) for the authentification.
+When the user successfully logs in using thei credentials, a JWT wil be returned.
+The returned token is signed using a private secret.

+We have chosen to use __bcrypt__ to store passwords.
+It is a password hashing function based on __blowfish__ cipher.
+It incorporate a __salt__ to protect against rainbow table attacks.
+It is resistant to brute-force search attacks even with increasing computation power.

+## Techonologies

 We use Flask web framework, it is a micro framework written in Python.
 It is classified as a micro framework because it does not require particular tools or libraries.
 It has no database abstraction layer, form validation, or any other components where pre-existing third-party libraries provide common functions.

 However, Flask supports extensions that can add application features as if they were implemented in Flask itself.